Amos (prophet): Justice

-Influences of or references to Amos' teachings can be found in certain modern political and civil rights speeches.
+Influences of or references to Amos's teachings can be found in certain modern political and civil rights speeches.
 In Martin Luther King Jr.'s "I Have a Dream", King states, "we will not be satisfied until justice rolls down like waters and righteousness like a mighty stream", which is an allusion to Amos 5:24: "But let justice roll on like a river, righteousness like a never-failing stream!".
 Bernie Sanders also referenced Amos 5:24 in a speech during his 2016 presidential campaign.
 It was used in a sub-tweet by James Comey after Michael Flynn pleaded guilty to lying to FBI agents during the ongoing Trump Russia scandal.

 Feast days/religious veneration

 Within Roman, Byzantine, and other high liturgical churches saints are regularly celebrated and venerated on Feast days throughout the calendar year.
 This practice honors Christian martyrs on the traditional day of their death with facts about their life and insights attributed to them meant to edify the faithful.

-In the Eastern Orthodox liturgical calendar, Amos' feast day is celebrated on June 15 (for those churches which follow the traditional Julian Calendar, June 15 currently falls on June 28 of the modern Gregorian Calendar).
-He is commemorated along with the other minor prophets in the Calendar of Saints of the Armenian Apostolic Church on July 31.
+In the Eastern Orthodox liturgical calendar, Amos's feast day is celebrated on June 15 (for those churches which follow the traditional Julian Calendar, June 15 currently falls on June 28 of the modern Gregorian Calendar).
+In the Byzantine churches the troparion of Amos is sung:

-In Catholic tradition Amos' day is celebrated on March 31.

-In the Eastern Church the Troparion of Amos is sung:

 "Celebrating the memory / Of Your Prophet Amos, O Lord, / For his sake, we entreat You, save our souls."

-Reflecting Amos' sense of urgency and social justice, the Kontakion of Amos is sung:
+Reflecting Amos's sense of urgency and social justice, the kontakion of Amos is sung:

 "Purifying your fervent heart by the Spirit, / O glorious Prophet Amos, / And receiving the gift of prophecy from on high, / You cry with a loud voice to the nations: / This is our God, and there is none beside Him."

+He is commemorated along with the other minor prophets in the Calendar of Saints of the Armenian Apostolic Church on July 31.

+In the Roman Catholic tradition Amos's day is celebrated on March 31.